The important thing to grasp about being a judge

 It’s another case of pride before a fall –

-and down he goes again, he can’t get the hang
+and there he goes again, he can’t get the hang

 of wedging the crossbar between his neck and shoulder.